Zuehlke/software-engineering-corner/drafts/fpga-digital-twins.md

 def process(input_file, output_file_forward, output_file_drop, valid_dst_port):
 ```

-The next snippet abstracts the whole Ethernet subsystem with MAC and PLLs etc. With `rdpcap` we can load the testdata previously generated in PCAP format.
+The next snippet abstracts the whole Ethernet subsystem with MAC and PLLs etc. With `rdpcap` we can load the test data previously generated in PCAP format.
-Additionally, we initialize our output lists to later fill them with data.
+Additionally, we initialize our output lists.

 ```python
 input_frame_list = rdpcap(input_file)